Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/Project Summary.md

         TRIM(BOTH ' ' FROM `raw_donation_data`.`Charity`) AS `Charity`,
         TRIM(BOTH ' ' FROM `raw_donation_data`.`Movement`) AS `Movement`,
 ```

-Here comes another tricky thing, the system generates two different versions of csv files.
-I wasn't aware of this until I discovered discrepancy between my analysis later on.
-I needed to build a "if...then" rule to process the ```Net_Amount``` field.
+Here comes another tricky thing, the system generates two different versions of CSV files.
+I wasn't aware of this until I discovered the discrepancy between my analysis later on.
+I needed to build an "if...then" rule to process the ```Net_Amount``` field.

 ```
 (CASE